shawnps/gengo_api_docs/content/v2/jobs.md

                 'tier': 'standard', # REQUIRED. tier type ("machine", "standard", "pro", or "ultra")'auto_approve': 0, # OPTIONAL.
 Hopefully self explanatory (1 = yes, 0 = no)'comment': 'HEY THERE TRANSLATOR', # OPTIONAL.
 Comment to leave for translator.             'callback_url': 'http://...', # OPTIONAL.
 Callback URL that updates are sent to.'custom_data': 'your optional custom data, limited to 1kb.' # OPTIONAL         }, },
             'process': 1, # OPTIONAL.
 1 (true, default) / 0 (false).
 Whether to pay for the job(s) and make them available for translation.
             'as_group': 1, # OPTIONAL.
 1 (true) / 0 (false, default).
 Whether all jobs in this group should be done by one translator.
+            'allow_fork': 0, # OPTIONAL.
+1 (true, default) / 0 (false).
+Whether jobs unfinished by a translator in a group order should be cancelled automatically, or to manually choose to let another translator try or manually cancel.
         }

     # And now we post them over...